zfs-old-crap/linkytime/docs/DeveloperGuide.md

 #### Opening Meetings
 1. Opening the first meeting in the currently shown meeting list.
-   1. Prerequisite: There is at least one meeting in the meeting list currently shown.
+   1. Prerequisites: There is at least one meeting in the meeting list currently shown.
 The testing device is compatible with `java.awt.Desktop` and has desktop capabilities.
    2. Test case: `open 1`<br>
       Expected: The URL of the first meeting in the currently shown meeting list is opened in the device default browser.